Skip to the content

 State Total tax burden Income tax Property tax Sales and excise tax

-*tax rates accurate as of 2025
+*tax rankings accurate as of 2026

 Tax burden by state*